chrisdueck/chrisdueck.github.io/_pages/about.md

 I'm currently a full time Software Engineer at Avco Systems in Slough, UK.
-I'm also a recent Computer Science graduate of the University of Surrey, having achieved a first class honours overal (91%) including an 80% grade in my dissertation on Byzantine Consensus in distributed systems.
+I'm also a recent Computer Science graduate of the University of Surrey, having achieved a first class honours overall (91%), including an 80% grade in my dissertation on Byzantine Consensus (distributed systems).

 In 2019 I was lucky enough to receive the Gold-i Prize for achieving the highest performance in my second year module 'Further Programming Paradigms', which